sujaudd1n/mmp4w/README.md

 ## Setup

 -   Create a container element and set id as `mmp4w_container`.
--   Create a vidoe element and set id as `mmp4w_video`.
+-   Create a video element and set id as `mmp4w_video`.
--   Create a img element and set id as `mmp4w_img` (even if you won't be using images).
+-   Create a img element and set id as `mmp4w_image` (even if you won't be using images).

 ```html
 <figure id="mmp4w_container">